Frequently Asked Questions

 As mentioned above, HindiUSA has a defined age-based default class allocation policy for all new students.
 After 1st year, students’ progress incrementally to the next level.
 We can make an adjustment to the default allocation, only during the 1st year of Hindi classes, if the child can pass our assessment test.
 Parents can refer to our syllabus and books and perform a self-assessment before requesting HindiUSA.

-22. When should I notify HindiUSA about my child’s Hindi knowledge?
-How does the student assessment and promotion process work?
+21. When should I notify HindiUSA about my child’s Hindi knowledge?
+How does student assessment and promotion process work?

-As soon as a child is enrolled into HindiUSA classes, parents are expected to refer to our syllabus & books and assess their child’s knowledge level.
-One of the criteria, parents may use for assessment should be basic Hindi vocabulary and assess if a child already knows how to read, write, say all the Hindi vowels and consonants (i.e. स्वर & व्यंजन).
-After self-assessment, parents can reach the school coordinator via email to [email protected] HindiUSA will then, contact parents and perform an assessment test to move the child to appropriate level.
+As soon as a child is enrolled in HindiUSA classes, parents are expected to refer to our syllabus & books and assess their child’s knowledge level.
+One of the criteria, parents may use for assessment should be basic Hindi vocabulary and assess if a child already knows how to read, write, and say all the Hindi vowels and consonants (i.e. स्वर & व्यंजन).
+After self-assessment, parents can reach the school coordinator via email to [email protected].
+HindiUSA will then, contact parents and perform an assessment test to move the child to the appropriate level.

-23. What if I can’t assess or missed to notify school coordinator about my child’s assessment and promotion request?
+22. What if I can’t assess or missed to notify the school coordinator about my child’s assessment and promotion request?
 Till when can I notify?

 Parents would be notified via email and/or via what’s app group (if any) in advance.
 During snow days, we will try to conduct our classes online.